For the second consecutive year, a student in Professor Kelly Doran’s microbiology lab has been accepted to Harvard University.

 Innovation Starts Here – Genaro Hernandez With two years of research, five presentations and the co-authorship of a journal manuscript under his belt, Genaro Hernandez might be mistaken for a graduate student or even a Ph.D. candidate.
 But no, Genaro is a talented, single-minded undergraduate now in his fifth semester at SDSU.
-The cell and […]
+The cell and molecular biology major transferred from […]

 A $2.8 million NIH grant increases support of an SDSU program that prepares students for doctoral and science careers worldwide.